ucl-exoplanets/pylightcurve/README.md

 pip install pylightcurve
 ```

-... or download this repo, cd in it and use the setup.py:
+... or download this repo, cd in it and use the setup.py file:

 ```bash
 git clone pylightcurve